Investigations

 To support a timely investigation, your participation should be both meaningful and timely.

-Meaningful participation means providing relevant information and documents.
+Meaningful participation means providing relevant information and documents upon request.
 The investigator may help the parties identify what is relevant to the issues.
 It also includes responding to the information provided by the other party.
 Either party may have the best (or only) evidence available on certain issues.

 Timely participation means responding as quickly as possible and within deadlines provided.
 Whether it's a request for information or an answer to a question, timely responses mean efficient investigations.